muppet9010/factorio-muppet-streamer/README.md

 - Mod options to disable freeplay's rocket counter GUI, introduction message, rocket win conditon and set starting map reveal area.
 - Can add a team member limit GUI & research for use in Multiplayer by streamers.
 Supports commands.
-- Can schedule the delivery of some explosives to a player via command.
+- Can schedule the delivery of some explosives to a player at speed via command.
 - A leaky flamethrower that shoots for short bursts intermittently via command.
 - Give a player a weapon and ammo, plus options to force it as active weapon via command.
-- Spawn "friendly" entities around the player with various placement options via command.
+- Spawn entities around the player with various placement options via command.
+- Make the player an aggressive driver via command.

 Team Member Limit (other players than 1 streamer)